Student-Powered Fundraising Projects

 From designing a product to figuring out how to fix mistakes in production, students are constantly problem solving.
 They learn to test ideas, make adjustments, and find creative solutions when things don’t go as planned.
 These hands-on challenges help them build resilience and connect classroom concepts to real-world situations.

-Owning a business – even a small one – gives students agency.
+Student-run enterprises – even small ones – give students agency.
 They learn to lead teams, make decisions, and present their ideas with confidence.
 These experiences are invaluable for college applications, future careers, and personal growth.

-Choosing the Right Tech for Your Student Business
+Choosing the Right Tech for Your School-Based Enterprise Program

-Not every student-run business needs the same setup.
+Not every school-based enterprise needs the same setup.
 Some schools might launch a simple print shop, while others dive into custom merchandise or prototyping.
 The key is to pick the right starting point for your program – one that fits your budget, your students’ interests, and the type of products you’d like them to create.
-Below, we’ll compare some of the most popular tools schools are using for student entrepreneurship, with examples of what each one does best.
+Below, we’ll compare some of the most popular tools schools are using for school-based entrepreneurship, with examples of what each one does best.

 If your students want to design and sell banners, event posters, or larger graphics, a poster printer is a great place to start.
 It’s ideal for programs that want quick wins – big, eye-catching products with relatively simple production.